 Many Muslims have grown weary of arguing, and have lost the heart to do to much of anything in the way of building, or establishing the deen.
 There are just enough people who are willing to argue every word, every point, and every fatwa and beat people over the head with it, creating hardship, sowing doubt and spreading discord within the indigenous American Muslim community that people have lost the will to move forward on hardly anything.
 This is the natural result of tanaazu’ تنازع (contention).
 It is the discord, and dissention itself, which causes people lose heart and give up.
 They are simply tired of arguing.
 “And obey Allah and His Messenger; and fall into no disputes, lest ye lose heart and your power depart; and be patient and persevering: For Allah is with those who patiently persevere”.
 All these years of arguing back and forth, and pointing fingers at each other and very little to show for it except broken families, broken friendships, broken down masaajid, crumbling communities, children who left the religion, some killed in the streets, or doing time in prison, and an abundance of illiteracy, unemployment, and single parent households.

 So after all the fighting, all the arguing, and all the turmoil that resulted from it, where has it gotten us?
-Especially for the indigenous African-American Muslim community in America who in most cases have no imam, are not a committed member of an Muslim community, under no type of Muslim leadership so there is veneer a definitive answer or conclusion to these debates, and it becomes a lifestyle for many. a lifestyle of debating.
+Especially for the indigenous African-American Muslim community in America who in most cases have no imam, are not a committed member of an Muslim community, under no type of Muslim leadership.
+Arguing has become a lifestyle for many; a lifestyle of debating.
 We even are on behalf of people who have long since stopped arguing.
 So what is the net gain from it all?
-The answer is nowhere and not much.
+The answer is not much.
 Some would say, nothing at all.
 So was it worth it?
 Have we had enough, or do we want to continue another fifty years of fussing and arguing with each other.
 There are signs that American Muslims are starting to see the futility of incessant arguing about religion.
 That is a topic of another discussion.
 I guess time will tell, and Allah knows best.